-If you served on active duty and didn't get a dishonorable discharge you may be eligible for VA medical benefits.
+If you served on active duty and didn't get a dishonorable discharge you may be eligible for U.S. Department of Veterans Affairs (VA) medical benefits.

 Eligibility for VA Medical Care